BernardTsai/book/Orchestrator-API.md

 The API will need to support the following use cases for the operations phase to support the management of solutions.

-- **SolutionList**: list all the available solutions in a domain
+- **ListSolutions**: list all the available solutions in a domain
-- **SolutionCreate**: define a new solution for a domain from an architecture blueprint
+- **StoreSolution**: create a new solution from yaml data and store it in the repository
+- **RetrieveSolution**: retrieve solution from the repository as yaml data
+- **RemoveSolution**: remove solution from the repository
-- **SolutionUpdate**: update an existing solution of a domain based on the information provided in an architecture blueprint
+- **ModifySolution**: create a new solution or update an existing solution based on the information provided in an architecture blueprint
-- **SolutionDelete**: delete a solution from a domain
-- **SolutionShow**: display information of a solution in a domain
-- **ElementList**: list all the available elements of a solutions in a domain
+- **ListElements**: list all the available elements in a solution
+- **RetrieveElement**: retrieve element from the repository as yaml data
-- **ElementUpdate**: update an existing element of a solution in a domain based on the information provided in a configuration object
+- **ModifyElement**: update an existing element based on the information provided in a configuration object
-- **ElementDelete**: delete an element of a solution from a domain
-- **ElementShow**: display information of an element of a solution in a domain
-- **ClusterList**: list all the available clusters of an element of a solutions in a domain
+- **ListClusters**: list all the available clusters of an element
+- **RetrieveCluster**: retrieve cluster from the repository as yaml data
-- **ClusterUpdate**: update an existing cluster of an element of a solution in a domain based on the information provided in a configuration object
+- **ModifyCluster**: update an existing cluster based on the information provided in a configuration object
-- **ClusterDelete**: delete a cluster of an element of a solution from a domain
-- **ClusterShow**: display information of a cluster of an element of a solution in a domain
-- **InstanceList**: list all the available instances of a clusters of an element of a solutions in a domain
+- **ListInstances**: list all the available instances of a cluster
+- **RetrieveInstance**: retrieve instance from the repository as yaml data
-- **InstanceUpdate**: update an existing instance of a cluster of an element of a solution in a domain based on the information provided in a configuration object
+- **ModifyInstance**: update an existing instance based on the information provided in a configuration object
-- **InstanceDelete**: delete an instance of a cluster of an element of a solution f rom a domain
-- **InstanceShow**: display information of an instance of a cluster of an element of a solution in a domain

 It is regarded to be an error if:
 - an unknown domain is referenced,
 - an unknown architecture blueprint is referenced,
-- an unknown solution is referenced when intending to show, delete or update a solution
+- an unknown solution is referenced when intending to retrieve or update a solution
-- an unknown element is referenced when intending to show, delete or update an element
+- an unknown element is referenced when intending to retrieve or update an element
-- an unknown cluster is referenced when intending to show, delete or update a cluster
+- an unknown cluster is referenced when intending to retrieve or update a cluster
-- an unknown instance is referenced when intending to show, delete or update an instance
+- an unknown instance is referenced when intending to retrieve or update an instance